Russia men's national basketball team: Corruption in the RBF and decline (2012–2016)

 In late December a new head coach was chosen, Bilbao Basket coach Fotis Katsikaris.
 19 July 2013, three days before the training for the upcoming EuroBasket 2013, he decided not to coach the national team.
 On the next day he published an open letter in which he explained his decision.
 He felt that his actions were met with opposition from the administration of the Russian Basketball Federation, especially from acting president Yulia Anikeeva (the future president of the RBF who was arrested in 2016 for corruption), and criticized the dismissal of general manager Oleg Ushakov.

 Katsikaris was replaced by Vasily Karasev.
 Losing 4 out of 5 matches in the preliminary round against Italy, Greece, Sweden and Finland (only winning against Turkey).
 Team Russia finished in 24th place at the EuroBasket 2013, the worst result ever for the national team.
 Karasev was then replaced by Evgeny Pashutin on 29 November 2013.

 A vast majority of its players declined participating in the EuroBasket 2015, including Timofey Mozgov, Sergey Karasev, Pavel Podkolzin, Alexey Shved, Evgeny Voronov, Artem Vikhrov, Evgeny Valiev, and Sergey Tokarev.
 Anton Ponkrashov and Egor Vyaltsev were initially dismissed from the national team, but then returned.
 FIBA in the last moment allowed team Russia to participate in spite of the disqualification of the RBF.
-Russia lost four matches in a row to Israel, Poland, Finland, and France, and so failed to qualify for the 2016 Olympics in Rio de Janeiro; they finished 17th.
+Russia lost four matches in a row to Israel, Poland, Finland, and France (only winning against Bosnia), and so failed to qualify for the 2016 Olympics in Rio de Janeiro; they finished 17th.
 Pashutin resigned on 29 October 2015.

 An executive committee of the RBF on 20 January 2016 named a new head coach, Sergey Bazarevich.
 Russia planned to prepare for the EuroBasket 2017, but FIBA suspended the RBF in July 2015.
 However, later their membership was restored in November 2015.
 Their disqualification was annulled in late May 2016, and in September 2016 team Russia qualified for the EuroBasket.

 Return to European success; Ban (2016–)

 At the EuroBasket 2017, Russia defeated four of their five opponents Turkey, Serbia, Belgium, and Great Britain in the preliminary round, losing only to Latvia before advancing.
-In the knockout stage Russia beat Croatia breaking the 100 points mark, and in the quarterfinals closely defeated Greece to reach the semifinals.
+In the knockout stage Russia beat Croatia, and in the quarterfinals closely defeated Greece to reach the semifinals.
 Serbia though proved to be too tough this time around defeating Russia 87–79 to reach the final.
 The bronze medal match between Russia and Spain was won by Spain, 93–85.

-After the 2022 Russian invasion of Ukraine, FIBA banned Russian teams and officials from participating in FIBA basketball and FIBA 3x3 Basketball competitions.
+After the Russian invasion of Ukraine, FIBA banned Russian teams and officials from participating in FIBA basketball and FIBA 3x3 Basketball competitions.